resampling-stats/resampling-with/source/preface_third.md

 above, we have added sections to many parts of the book to explain the relationship of these resampling techniques to traditional methods.
-Even if you do need to teach your students t-tests, and analysis of variance, we hope you will agree, that this way of explaining is much more compelling than our traditional courses.
+Even if you do need to teach your students t-tests, and analysis of variance, we hope you will agree that this way of explaining is much more compelling than our traditional courses.

 Simon wrote this book for students and teachers who were interested to discover